TOAST-DOCS/SMS/en/api-guide.md

 ### Send MMS for Advertisement

-※ LMS/MMS are not available for overseas delivery.
+※ LMS/MMS cannot be sent internationally.
+However, for international SMS only, you can send long messages using the Concatenated Message feature of SMS. [[International SMS sending policy](./international-sending-policy/#_3)].

 #### Request